STOC-Machine/depth-raytracing/intersection.md

 ### A new way of updating Δ by vectors

 - This should be much nicer to work with in 3D, although a little slower than if we optimized perfectly to ignore unnecessary calculations
-- Input: the vector Δ0, the vector u, the limiting coordinate q
+- Input: the vector Δ0 (the distances to the voxel boundaries before the latest iteration), the vector u (a unit vector in the direction of the ray), the limiting coordinate q
 - Like above, the new `Δ = Δ0 - d`, where d is the vector traveled along the path to the voxel boundary
-- d is u scaled to match limiting Δq
+- d is u scaled to match the limiting Δq
   - `d = (Δq0 / uq) u`
-- Then, set `Δq = D` as before, since it now has to travel across an entire voxel in the q direction
+- Then, set `Δq = D`, since it now has to travel across an entire voxel in the q direction (otherwise, the value should say 0)

 ## Testing